DavidMendelovits/42sh/README.md

 git push --set-upstream origin <yourbranchname> -> to push you work and your branch to github! git push will suffice after initial set-upstream.

-git branch -> to list all branches git checkout branch -> switch to another branch to checkout other peoples work
+git branch -> to list all branches git checkout branch -> switch to another branch to checkout other peoples work (remember to git pull to see most current work)